in-toto/witness/docs/commands.md

 ### Options

 ```
   -t, --datatype string                                                      The URI reference to the type of data being signed.
 Defaults to the Witness policy type (default "https://witness.testifysec.com/policy/v0.1")
   -h, --help                                                                 help for sign
   -f, --infile string                                                        Witness policy file to sign
   -o, --outfile string                                                       File to write signed data.
 Defaults to stdout
       --signer-file-cert-path string                                         Path to the file containing the certificate for the private key
       --signer-file-intermediate-paths strings                               Paths to files containing intermediates required to establish trust of the signer's certificate to a root
-      --signer-file-key-passphrase string             Passphrase to decrypt the private key (prefer key-passphrase-path).
       --signer-file-key-passphrase-path string                               Path to a file containing the private key passphrase.
   -k, --signer-file-key-path string                                          Path to the file containing the private key
       --signer-fulcio-oidc-client-id string                                  OIDC client ID to use for authentication
       --signer-fulcio-oidc-issuer string                                     OIDC issuer to use for authentication
       --signer-fulcio-oidc-redirect-url string                               OIDC redirect URL (Optional).
 The default oidc-redirect-url is 'http://localhost:0/auth/callback'.
       --signer-fulcio-token string                                           Raw token string to use for authentication to fulcio (cannot be used in conjunction with --fulcio-token-path)
       --signer-fulcio-token-path string                                      Path to the file containing a raw token to use for authentication to fulcio (cannot be used in conjunction with --fulcio-token)
       --signer-fulcio-url string                                             Fulcio address to sign with
+      --signer-fulcio-use-http                                               HTTP/REST mode for Fulcio
       --signer-kms-aws-config-file string                                    The shared configuration file to use with the AWS KMS signer provider
       --signer-kms-aws-credentials-file string                               The shared credentials file to use with the AWS KMS signer provider
       --signer-kms-aws-insecure-skip-verify                                  Skip verification of the server's certificate chain and host name
       --signer-kms-aws-profile string                                        The shared configuration profile to use with the AWS KMS signer provider
       --signer-kms-aws-remote-verify                                         verify signature using AWS KMS remote verification.
 If false, the public key will be pulled from AWS KMS and verification will take place locally (default true)
+      --signer-kms-gcp-authorized-user                                       Set if the credentials file's type is an authorized user
       --signer-kms-gcp-credentials-file string                               The credentials file to use with the GCP KMS signer provider
+      --signer-kms-gcp-service-account                                       Set if the credentials file's type is a service account
       --signer-kms-hashType string                                           The hash type to use for signing (default "sha256")
+      --signer-kms-hashivault-addr string                                    Address of the vault instance to connect to.
+Defaults to the environment variable VAULT_ADDR if unset
+      --signer-kms-hashivault-auth-method string                             Method to use to authenticate with Vault.
+Currently supported methods are token and kubernetes (default "token")
+      --signer-kms-hashivault-kubernetes-auth-mount-path string              Path where the kubernetes auth endpoint is mounted on the vault server (default "kubernetes")
+      --signer-kms-hashivault-kubernetes-service-account-token-path string   Path to the file containing the token for the kubernetes service account when using the kubernetes auth method (default "/var/run/secrets/kubernetes.io/serviceaccount/token")
+      --signer-kms-hashivault-role string                                    Role name to use when authenticating with the kubernetes auth method
+      --signer-kms-hashivault-token-file string                              File to read the Vault token from for token auth.
+Token will be read from the environment variable VAULT_TOKEN if unset
+      --signer-kms-hashivault-transit-secret-engine-path string              Path to the Vault Transit secret engine to use (default "transit")
       --signer-kms-keyVersion string                                         The key version to use for signing
       --signer-kms-ref string                                                The KMS Reference URI to use for connecting to the KMS service
       --signer-spiffe-socket-path string                                     Path to the SPIFFE Workload API Socket
       --signer-vault-altnames strings                                        Alt names to use for the generated certificate.
 All alt names must be allowed by the vault role policy
       --signer-vault-commonname string                                       Common name to use for the generated certificate.
 Must be allowed by the vault role policy
       --signer-vault-namespace string                                        Vault namespace to use
       --signer-vault-pki-secrets-engine-path string                          Path to the Vault PKI Secrets Engine to use (default "pki")
       --signer-vault-role string                                             Name of the Vault role to generate the certificate for
       --signer-vault-token string                                            Token to use to connect to Vault
       --signer-vault-ttl duration                                            Time to live for the generated certificate.
 Defaults to the vault role policy's configured TTL if not provided
       --signer-vault-url string                                              Base url of the Vault instance to connect to
       --timestamp-servers strings                                            Timestamp Authority Servers to use when signing envelope
 ```

 ### Options inherited from parent commands

 ```
-  -c, --config string                   Path to the witness config file (default ".witness.yaml")
+  -c, --config string                   Path to the witness config file
       --debug-cpu-profile-file string   Path to store the CPU profile.
 Profiling will be enabled if this is non-empty
       --debug-mem-profile-file string   Path to store the Memory profile.
 Profiling will be enabled if this is non-empty
   -l, --log-level string                Level of logging to output (debug, info, warn, error) (default "info")